 The fact that Amy is even considering saying goodbye to the Doc is a significant sign that her character arc is coming full circle, since we were first introduced to her as someone who was unsatisfied with her life and wanted to escape into a world of fantasy and adventure, so she could do something worthwhile and make something of herself before she settled down.
 Now that she’s matured and found happiness with Rory, she can appreciate all the great things that a regular life on Earth has to offer too.

-The highlight of the episode is easily the riverside chat the Doctor and Amy have about why he travels and why he will continue to do so, long after the Ponds are gone.
+The highlight of this episode is easily the riverside chat the Doctor and Amy have about why he travels and why he will continue to do so, long after the Ponds are gone.
 Matt Smith does a great job of selling the earnestness and sincerity in the Doctor’s words, and the years of friendship between these two characters is palpable the whole time (Matt and Karen’s excellent onscreen chemistry can undoubtedly be attributed to the fact that they’ve been co-stars on this show together for three years at this point).
-Both of them bare their souls about who they are as people and admit they can feel in their guts their time together is coming to an end, so they plan on enjoying the time they’ve got left.
+Both of them bare their souls about who they are as people and admit they can feel in their guts that their time together is coming to an end, so they plan on enjoying the time they’ve got left.
 After a lot of thought, Amy and Rory finally come to a decision by the episode’s end and decide to commit to traveling full-time with the Doctor again, putting an end to the limbo they’ve all been stuck in since the end of Series 6.
 This is presented as a mostly positive outcome at the time, but there’s an ominous undercurrent of doubt to it, and it’s downright tragic in light of what transpires in the next episode – because suffice to say, the Ponds chose wrong.